To ensure and enhance public access and opportunities for recreation

 - HPA supports public access to privately owned land by landowner permission; continuing a cooperative way of life which has existed in this region since its settlement.

 - HPA supports the establishment of Working Forest Conservation Easements to protect the region’s thousands of acres of working forests.

-- HPA is investigating new Conservation Alternatives, including establishment of a National Wildlife Refuge.
+- HPA is investigating new Conservation Alternatives, including the establishment of a National Wildlife Refuge.

 - Support local economic initiatives in the heritage-rich region.